All Your Fault: Twitter Is DRAGGING Mr. Petty And Blaming Him For Nicki Minaj Leaving The Game

 ❮

-Nicki Minaj Fans Blame Kenneth Petty
+Nicki Minaj Fans Blame Kenneth Petty For Her Retirement

 Welp.
 It’s official-ish.
 Nicki Minaj has announced her retirement from rap.
 The reason?
 She wants to start a family.
 Not just any family.
 A Petty Family.
 That’s right, she is hanging up her pink wig because Kenneth Petty is the man she wants to settle down with.